defenseunicorns/uds-software-factory/README.md

     uds deploy k3d-core-slim-dev:0.16.1
     ```

-1. Run the below command to deploy the `k3d-swf-dev` bundle on top of the dev cluster:
+1. Run the below command to deploy the `swf-dev` bundle on top of the dev cluster:

     <!-- x-release-please-start-version -->
     ```bash
-    uds deploy uds-k3d-swf-dev:0.1.0
+    uds deploy swf-dev:0.1.0
     ```
     <!-- x-release-please-end -->